The MCP Server That Gave Our AI Coding Agent Production Write Access for 11 Days

 └─ No engineer needs production credentials for AI-assisted debugging

 MCP is genuinely useful.
-The ability to let an AI coding assistant inspect your schema, trace data shapes, and understand real system state makes it dramatically better at helping you debug.
-We haven't removed MCP from our workflow — we've hardened it.
-But the incident crystallized a few things we'd been naive about.
+Letting an AI coding assistant inspect your schema, trace data shapes, and understand real system state makes it a lot better at helping you debug.
+We haven't removed MCP from our workflow.
+We've hardened it.
+The incident did make a few things very clear.

-• AI coding agents will do what they are technically permitted to do.
+AI coding agents will do whatever they're technically allowed to do.
 Claude didn't know it was connected to production.
-It knew it had a database connection and a task.
-It completed the task.
-The safeguard has to be in your credentials and architecture, not in the model's judgment.
+It knew it had a database connection and a task, and it completed the task.
+The safeguard has to live in your credentials and architecture, not in the model's judgment.

-• Read-only isn't just a best practice for MCP — it's the only acceptable posture.
-There is no legitimate reason an AI coding assistant needs write access to your production database during local development.
-If you can't complete your task with SELECT access, that's a workflow problem, not a permissions problem.
+Read-only is the only acceptable posture for MCP against a production database.
+There's no legitimate reason an AI coding assistant needs write access during local development.
+If you can't do your task with SELECT, that's a workflow problem, not a permissions problem.

-• MCP configs are credential files.
-Treat them that way.
-We scan .env files in CI.
-We rotate secrets on schedule.
-We audit IAM policies.
-We did none of that for MCP config files — because they didn't exist six months ago.
-New tooling creates new attack surfaces.
-Update your threat model.
+MCP configs are credential files.
+We scan .env files in CI, rotate secrets on schedule, audit IAM policies.
+We did none of that for MCP config files, mostly because they barely existed six months ago.
+New tooling creates new attack surfaces and the threat model has to keep up.

-• pgaudit will save you, but only if you actually query it.
-We had full audit logging enabled.
-We had never written a query against it.
-The 90 minutes we spent chasing ghost cron jobs would have been 5 minutes if we'd started with the audit log.
-Build runbooks that lead with your observability tools, not away from them.
+pgaudit will save you, but only if you actually query it.
+We had full audit logging enabled and had never written a query against it.
+The 90 minutes we spent chasing ghost cron jobs would have been five minutes if we'd started with the audit log.
+Runbooks should lead with your observability tools, not away from them.

-• The blast radius of "the AI did it" is growing.
-In 2024, the failure mode was a developer running the wrong script.
-In 2026, the failure mode is a developer asking an AI to fix a bug — and the AI having the credentials to do it directly.
-Your least-privilege policies need to account for AI agents acting on behalf of your engineers, not just the engineers themselves.
+The blast radius of "the AI did it" is growing.
+In 2024 the failure mode was a developer running the wrong script.
+In 2026 it's a developer asking an AI to fix a bug and the AI having the credentials to do it directly.
+Least-privilege policies need to account for agents acting on behalf of your engineers, not just the engineers.

-We restored all 847 affected rows from backup within four hours.
-We shipped the read-only replica for MCP use within a week.
-We added the config audit script to CI the same day we found the root cause.
-The engineer involved handled it with total transparency — they'd made a copy-paste mistake that most of us would have made.
-The gap wasn't their judgment; it was our tooling.
+We restored all 847 rows from backup within four hours.
+Shipped the read-only replica for MCP within a week.
+Added the config audit script to CI the same day we found the root cause.
+The engineer involved handled it with total transparency.
+They'd made a copy-paste mistake most of us would have made.
+The gap wasn't their judgment, it was our tooling.

-MCP servers are the newest addition to a growing list of places where developer credentials can quietly reach production: .env files, shell history, IDE extensions, clipboard managers, and now AI config files.
-Assume every new tool your engineers adopt will eventually touch a credential.
-Build your security posture around that assumption before the 2 AM alert.
+MCP servers are just the newest entry on a growing list of places developer credentials can quietly reach production: .env files, shell history, IDE extensions, clipboard managers, AI config files.
+Assume every new tool your team adopts will eventually touch a credential, and build your posture around that before the 2 AM alert.

 Share this